gvwilson/thirdbit/src/fiction/iffy/index.md

 She thumbed a handlight and pointed it ahead of them.
 "Increase speed to one half."
-The dolly's wheels made a sizzling sound as they rolled faster into the unknown.
+The dolly's wheels made a sizzling sound on the concrete as she rolled faster into the unknown.

 After ten minutes her back was aching and her backside had gone numb.
 She was about to order the bots to stop when they pulled up short.
-"Whoa!" she squawked as the dolly smacked hard into their hind legs.
+"Whoa!" she squawked as the dolly bumped into their hind legs.

 The bots ignored her.
 Their heads twitched this way and that in an almost birdlike way.